Easy to Use Legal Templates

-Probation or probation period is a status given to new employees of a business or organization.
+Probation or probation period is a status given to new employees of a business or organisation.
 This allows the employer to evaluate the progress and skills of the new employee, and monitor other aspects of the employee such as interaction with co-workers, customers, and supervisors; reliability; and honesty.
 Not everything comes out in an interview.
 So, the probationary period gives both parties time to assess whether the employee is a proper fit.
 The probationary period varies widely depending on local labor laws.
 A probationary period allows the employer to terminate an employee that is not suitable for the position.

 Why is an Employment Contract important?

 An Employment Contract is a contract signed by both parties.
 Which are the employee and the employer.
-It binds both parties to their duties and responsibilities and thus helps in minimizing disputes between an employee and employer in the future.
+It binds both parties to their duties and responsibilities and thus helps in minimising disputes between an employee and employer in the future.
 Here are 3 basic reasons why it is important for both parties.

 1. Job security for the employee and labor certainty for the employer This is the most important purpose of an Employment Contract.
 It states the time frame of how long an employee is contracted to stay with the company.
 This ensures the job guarantee for employees whereas employers can be positive about staff dropping off jobs, as long as they do not violate the terms of the contract.

 2. Dispute resolution Another purpose of an Employment Contract is dispute resolution.
-A good Employment Contract reduces the disputes between two parties and minimizes the time and expense of a courtroom battle.
+A good Employment Contract reduces the disputes between two parties and minimises the time and expense of a courtroom battle.